harvard-lil/awesome/README.md

     cp master.cfg.example to master.cfg

 Edit the master.cfg config file with the keys and paths that we've created in the instructions above.

+### Setup .htaccess

+We use a .htaccess to route requests in the Awesome Box interface.
+An example is supplied, just copy it.

+    cd /var/www/html/awesome/
+    cp .htaccess.example .htaccess

 ### Success